AbdixDev/My-Cute-Robot-Docs/steps/sendmessage.md

+---
-# Send (from Message Step Category)
+description: (from Message Step Category)
+---
-This step does: Send a message
+Send a message

 ## Inputs
 This steps, needs some inputs to work properly when you attempt to add this step in the sketch